arnmajumdar/arnmajumdar.github.io/_talks/2023-poster-ML-potential.md

 location: "Helsinki, Finland"
 ---

-Topic: Demonsttration of Sassena as a tool to calculate scattering patterns from MD simulations
+Topic: Demonstration of Sassena as a tool to calculate scattering patterns from MD simulations

 Authors
 ======